mathwhiz1212/proxmox-notes/Proxmox Setup.md

 # Proxmox Setup

+Proxmox uses `qemu` for virtual machines, and `lxc` for containers under-the-hood, with some features added on top.

 ## Install

 Can use a RAIDz0 ZFS filesystem on a single OS drive if you don't have more than one for that purpose.